So you’ve booked a trip to Cancun or Playa del Carmen… Now What?!

 A cenote is is a natural sinkhole that was created by the collapse of bedrock that exposes groundwater underneath.
 The water in these sinkholes is typically very clear, thanks to the filtering the groundwater goes through before it reaches the pooling area.

 There are 6000 cenotes in the Yucatan Peninsula alone, so there are a TON to choose from around Playa del Carmen and Cancun!
+Visiting a cenote is one of our favourite Riviera Maya excursions, so it sits at the top of this list!

-I recommend Azul, Cristalino and Jardin del Eden.
+I recommend cenotes Azul, Cristalino and Jardin del Eden.
 They’re all side by side, 15 minutes south of Playa, halfway between Playa and Akumal.
 If you’re up for a bit more of a drive, head down to Tulum and 10 min west you’ll find Grand Cenote and Cenote Zacil-Ha.
 Cenote Dos Ojos is another awesome choice, especially if you’re a snorkeler.

 2. Swim with turtles at Akumal.